-For the month of March, we have a (current max of 15 adults and 5 youth) and unlimited live stream.
-We ask you to rsvp by calling the institute direct at 616-719-2899 by the Friday before for either the link or to reserve your spot.
+We have a (current max of 15 adults and 5 youth) and unlimited live stream.
+Any questions please call the institute direct at 616-719-2899.
 We follow all the current safety guidelines and will communicate when more in-person availability opens up.

 We are a 501 (3) ©, we are supported by donations and our generous donors.
 There is no cost to attend.
 Children welcome.

 Andrea Sulak | May 16th, 2021 | Chakras and Your Mental Health

 The chakra system governs your subtle body energy which regulates how you interact and flow through life.
 If your chakras are blocked or moving slowly day to day living can be a real struggle.
 Many mental health issues can be explained by excessive or deficient energy flowing through your chakras.
 Join Andrea Sulak as she discusses the relationship between the chakras and mental health